 DemandingSend an inquiry

-The south coast of Iceland truly is a must visit.
-With its contrasted nature and endless sightseeing opportunities and activities.
+The south coast of Iceland truly is a must visit area of Iceland, with its contrast of nature and endless sightseeing opportunities and activities.
 It is hard to imagine that this area was covered with a thick layer of ash from Eyjafjallajökull volcano during the 2010 eruption, for miles the visibility was only a few yards!

-On this tour we along with our friends at Basecamp Iceland provide you with a top of the line personal service, guided by professional local guides, we only operate small group sizes for you to enjoy the serenity of the glacier far away from the big bus destination.
+On this tour, along with our friends at Basecamp Iceland, we provide you with a top of the line personal service, guided by professional local guides, we only operate small group sizes for you to enjoy the serenity of the glacier far away from the big bus destinations.

 Pick up starts in Reykjavík, from there we drive on road 1 towards our base by Gljúfrabúi waterfall.
-There we also visit the famous Seljarlandsfoss waterfall.
+There we also visit the famous Seljalandsfoss waterfall.

 After an unforgettable snowmobile adventure we stop by at a nearby local restaurant for a lovely lunch before continuing our journey south.
 On our way you get to observe various waterfalls and troll like rock formations.
 You'll also get to explore the farmlands that were most affected by the eruption in 2010 with a stop at Þorvaldseyri farm before turning back to the city from Skógarfoss waterfall.